not-adyt/eCademy-admin/README.md

 # features

-- Admin (in this case, Ardi) can do the simple CRUD operations.
+- Admin (in this case, Ardi) can do the simple CRUD operations for online course site

   - ADD - to add new courses and courses material, including cousres and materials title, description, duration
   - UPDATE - edit the information about the courses or materials